The Latse Project

-Latse is a public, non-profit 501(c)(3) organization dedicated to promoting Tibetan language use and literacy, supporting linguistically and culturally relevant educational resources for Tibetan children, and providing access to knowledge for all generations through opportunities for higher education, and by creating and sharing resources.
+The Latse Project is a public, non-profit 501(c)(3) organization dedicated to promoting Tibetan language use and literacy, the exchange of ideas, and providing access to knowledge for Tibetan and Tibetan studies communities by creating and sharing resources.

 What is a Latse ?

 Latse has always been, and continues to be, committed to engaging with contemporary Tibet in its myriad forms—from everyday customs, to fine arts and the language arts, to education and scholarship.
 Our name and the origins behind it capture this focus and aim.

 The Tibetan term latse (pronounced la-tsey, as in “hey”) means a mountain peak or high place.
 It also refers to constructions of earth and stone found across the Tibetan plateau.
 Wherever you go in Tibetan lands and throughout the Himalayas, on mountain passes and peaks, you will find piles of earth and rocks, on top of which people have placed tree branches and sticks—and in some areas, ancient weapons such as wooden arrows and spears—and strung with colorful prayer flags and khatak, or offering scarves.
 These structures are known as latse.